 (8) Other risk factors as determined by the department.

-(d) Beginning on or before October 1, 2016, and annually thereafter, the Rhode Island department of health shall issue a state home-visiting report that outlines the components of the state's family home-visiting system which shall be made publicly available on the department's website.
+(d) Beginning on or before October 1, 2016, and annually thereafter, the Rhode Island department of health shall issue a state home-visiting report that outlines the components of the state's family home-visiting system that shall be made publicly available on the department's website.
 The report shall include:

 (1) The number of families served by each evidence-based model; and